vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/sos/Request-VCFHealthSummaryBundle.md

 Request-VCFHealthSummaryBundle -id 12345678-1234-1234-1234-123456789012
 ```

-This example downloads a Health Summary bundle.
+This example shows how to download a Health Summary bundle.

 ## Parameters

 ### -id

-{{ Fill id Description }}
+Specifies the unique ID of the Health Summary task.

 ```yaml
 Type: String